 In Key Stage One, phonics is taught in small groups following 'Bug Club Phonics'.
-A banded reading scheme called ‘Bug Club’, published by Pearson, is used throughout school (supplemented by Oxford Reading Tree) until children are confident ‘free readers’, at which point they are able to select from our well-stocked library.
+A banded reading scheme called ‘Bug Club’, published by Pearson, is used throughout school (supplemented by Oxford Reading Tree) until children are confident ‘free readers’.
+At this point, children complete a Star Test to access Accelerated Reader through our well-stocked library.
 Children borrow one Accelerated Reader book and a library book of choice to continue to develop their love of reading.
-Children from Year One to Year Six take part in weekly 'guided' reading sessions during which they develop their reading (decoding) and comprehension (understanding) skills and knowledge of the structure and feature of a range of texts types led by the teacher as expert.
+Children from Year One to Year Six take part in guided reading sessions during which they develop their reading (decoding) and comprehension (understanding) skills and knowledge of the structure and feature of a range of texts types led by the teacher as expert.

 Children apply their growing knowledge of grammar, punctuation and spelling to each piece of written work.
-Staff plan for the children to they have regular opportunities to write within English and across the curriculum to utilise the skills they have developed within their English lessons..
+Staff plan for the children to they have regular opportunities to write and across the curriculum to utilise the skills they have developed within their English lessons..